Disclaimer

 Step 3e: Sort the Words: Pipe the word list to

-Observe the output: Alphabetically sorted list of words.sort
+Observe the output: Alphabetically sorted list of words.sortto group identical words together, which is necessary foruniq. -

 Step 3f: Count Unique Word Frequencies: Pipe the sorted list to